-For the capacitor in Fig.\ref{HaloCap} the AC electric field phasor, ignoring fringing is of the form;
+For the capacitor in Fig.\ref{HaloCap} the AC electric field phasor, ignoring fringing is of the form

-where $\tilde{q}_1$ is the complex phasor of electric charge on the capacitor plates.
-Following this, from Ampere's law the AC magnetic field phasor within the capacitor volume ($V_c=\pi R_c^2d_c$) may be calculated to be,
+where $\tilde{q}_1$ is the complex phasor of electric charge on the capacitor plates and $\tilde{\sigma}_1$ the effective surface charge density.
+Following this, from Ampere's law the AC magnetic field phasor within the capacitor volume ($V_c=\pi R_c^2d_c$) may be calculated to be

-Following this we may calculate the ratio of the magnetic energy density to electric energy density in the capacitor, given by,
+Following this we may calculate the ratio of the magnetic energy density to electric energy density in the capacitor given by

 where $\lambda_a$ is the Compton wavelength of the axion.
-Integrating over the volume of the capacitor, allows us to calculate the ratio of magnetic to electric energy to be (ignoring fringing),
+Integrating over the volume of the capacitor, allows us to calculate the ratio of magnetic to electric energy to be (ignoring fringing)

 These equations highlight that at DC the parallel plate capacitor is purely capacitive, but at AC the capacitor has a small but finite inductance in the quasi static limit, when $\lambda_a>R_c$.
-When $\lambda_a\sim R_c$, the capacitor could become resonant, similar to a $TM_{0,1,0}$ mode in a cylindrical cavity, however this would not be in the quasi-static limit.
-Nevertheless, in a circuit where the direction of the electric field, $\mathbf{E}_{1}$ in a capacitor is parallel to the applied DC magnetic field, $\vec{B_0}$, eqn.(\ref{U1}) still holds for the capacitor, with an effective form factor of unity, which can be shown by substituting eqn. (\ref{ECap}) into (\ref{FormFac}), and we can use this fact to help calculate the sensitivity of a low-mass capacitor experiment.
+When $\lambda_a\sim R_c$, the capacitor could become resonant, similar to a $TM_{0,1,0}$ mode in a cylindrical cavity; however, this would not be in the quasistatic limit.
+Nevertheless, in a circuit where the direction of the electric field $\mathbf{E}_{1}$ in a capacitor is parallel to the applied DC magnetic field, $\vec{B_0}$, Eq.(\ref{U1}) still holds for the capacitor, with an effective form factor of unity, which can be shown by substituting Eq. (\ref{ECap}) into (\ref{FormFac}), and we can use this fact to help calculate the sensitivity of a low-mass capacitor experiment.